le0kar0ub1/GenesisBAck/src/modules/README.md

 };
 ```

 The highest initialized hook can be set using the macro `CONFIG_INITLEVEL`, defaulting to MAX.
-The emulation is working from the CORE HOOK, just the CORE and the MMU are running.
+The emulation is working from the CORE HOOK, just the CORE (or the debug if in debug routine) and the MMU are running.

 This is how a module is registered, a set of function is provided to search a module, execute a reset call (which reset all the higher hooks), call a handler, etc...